 No 1 – Prince – I Wanna Be Your Lobster (Dimitri From Stoke on Trent)

-Well it had to be didn’t it, Dimitri’s remix of I wanna be your lover which comes from the 1979 album of the same name is quite possibly the quintessential Prince remix.
+Well it had to be didn’t it, Dimitri from Paris’s remix of I wanna be your lover which comes from the 1979 album of the same name is quite possibly the quintessential Prince remix.
 It combines both the original and a live version along with Dimitri’s always perfect and sympathetic production.
 You can play this literally anywhere from the coolest of dancefloors to your grans 80th birthday party and it knocks it so far out of the park that Mo Farrah would have a problem getting it back.
 A true classic.

 And Finally a whole playlist of Prince related goodies.
 If you have enjoyed this article please see your way to giving it a share and spreading the purple love and watch our for our round up of the top Prince tribute DJ mixes coming in the next couple of days.
 John LV x